arunchaganty/spectral/doc/icml-presentation/talk-notes.md

 # Experimental insights (2:45 = 16:50) [2:30]

 * Some insights we derived from simulated experiments.
-* Consider this featurized 2-d example (y vs t).
+* Consider this example; inputs are a polynomial terms of $t$.
 * parameters $k=3, d=4, n=10^5$.
 * Ran EM - stuck in local optima.
+Explain how.
 * Over 200 initializations; parameter error.
-Wide spread; about $13\%$ get stuck in local optima.
-* Spectral, it recovered parameters that aren't exact, but still separate components.
+* Spectral, it did better than most EM, but not the best.
+"Doesn't hug the data, but right ball park."
 * EM initialized with spectral.
+* IMPORTANT: don't say that we don't recover the true parameters - be explicit about recovering in the limit.
 * We observed similar performance on simulated examples for several different $d$ and $k$.
 * These graphs plot parameter error averaged over 10 different examples with the particular $d$ and $k$, and over 10 different initializations each.